Huangfu Bo: Downfall

 In 820, Emperor Xianzong died and was succeeded by his son Emperor Muzong.
 Emperor Muzong immediately exiled Huangfu Bo to be the census officer at Yai Prefecture (崖州, in modern Haikou, Hainan).
 It was said that the people rejoiced at the news of Huangfu's exile.
-It was further said that Emperor Muzong was initially ready to kill Huangfu because he believed that Huangfu, like Tutu Chengcui, supported his brother Li Yun (李惲) the Prince of Li instead of him, but as new chancellor Xiao Mian, like Linghu Chu, passed the imperial examinations the same year as Huangfu and thus was friendly with him, interceded on his behalf, along with a number of eunuchs, and therefore Huangfu was spared.
+It was further said that Emperor Muzong was initially ready to kill Huangfu because he believed that Huangfu, like Tutu Chengcui, supported his brother Li Yun (李惲) the Prince of Li instead of him.
+But, as new chancellor Xiao Mian, like Linghu Chu, passed the imperial examinations the same year as Huangfu and thus was friendly with him, interceded on his behalf along with a number of eunuchs doing the same, Huangfu was spared.
 Liu Mi and the Buddhist monk Datong (大通), whom Huangfu had also recommended, were caned to death.
 Late in the year, news arrived from Yai Prefecture that Huangfu had died.